The Compulsory Voting Debate

-Many people believe that compulsory voting would harm both our elections and U.S. citizens.
-Forcing people to vote, they argue, would hamper freedom of choice and religion.
-It would also negatively affect how politicians run their elections and how people vote.
+Many people believe compulsory voting would harm U.S. elections and citizens.
+Forcing people to vote, they argue, would hamper freedom of speech and religion.

 1. Compulsory Voting Would Encourage an Uninformed Electorate

-Nothing is stopping politically ignorant citizens from voting now.
-Forcing more of those people to vote would mean millions more ballots cast by people who haven't educated themselves on the candidates and the issues.
+Critics note that nothing stops uninformed citizens from voting now.
+Forcing more uninformed people to vote would mean millions more ballots cast by people who haven't educated themselves on the candidates and the issues.

-Americans' right to vote also includes the right not to vote if someone so chooses.
+Americans' right to vote also includes the right not to vote if someone chooses.
 One of the essential elements of democracy is respecting an individual's right to choose.
-Making voting mandatory would infringe on the right of people to also not choose.
+In fact, the First Amendment protects your right not to speak.
+Critics say that making voting mandatory would infringe this right.

 4. Compulsory Voting Could Decrease Interest in the Issues

-6. Compulsory Voting Would Mean More “Spoiled" Ballots
+5. Compulsory Voting Would Mean More 'Spoiled Ballots'

 Some religious sectors discourage their congregations from participating in politics.
-Forcing them to do so by voting could make some citizens uncomfortable, even causing them to feel like they're going against the wishes of their church.
+Forcing them to do so could infringe on their right to practice their religion.

 The Brookings-Harvard work group counters that their proposed compulsory voting system would allow conscientious objectors to base their objections upon their religion.